Broken windows theory: Other factors

 In a 2007 study called "Reefer Madness" in the journal Criminology and Public Policy, Harcourt and Ludwig found further evidence confirming that mean reversion fully explained the changes in crime rates in the different precincts in New York in the 1990s.
-Further alternative explanations that have been put forward include the waning of the crack epidemic, unrelated growth in the prison population by the Rockefeller drug laws, and that the number of males from 16 to 24 was dropping regardless of the shape of the US population pyramid.
+Further alternative explanations that have been put forward include the waning of the crack epidemic, unrelated growth in the prison population due to the Rockefeller drug laws, and that the number of imprisoned males from ages 16 to 24 was dropping regardless of the shape of the US population pyramid.

-It has also been argued that rates of major crimes also dropped in many other US cities during the 1990s, both those that had adopted broken windows policing and those that had not.
-It is thought that this is due to the exposure of children to environmental lead, which leads to loss of impulse control and, when they reach young adulthood, criminal acts.
-There appears to be a correlation between a 25-year lag between the addition and removal of lead from paint and gasoline and rises and falls in murder arrests.
+It has also been argued that rates of major crimes also dropped in many other US and non-US cities during the 1990s, both those that had adopted broken windows policing and those that had not.
+It is thought that this is due to the exposure of children to environmental lead, which leads to loss of impulse control and hence, when they reach young adulthood, criminal acts.
+There appears to be a correlation between a 25-year lag between the addition and removal of lead from paint and gasoline and rises and falls in arrests for murder.

 In his book, Baltimore criminologist Ralph B. Taylor argues that fixing windows is only a partial and short-term solution.
-His data supports a materialist view: changes in physical decay, superficial social disorder, and racial composition do not lead to higher crime, but economic decline does.
+His data support a materialist view: changes in physical decay, superficial social disorder, and racial composition do not lead to higher crime, but economic decline does.
 He contends that the example shows that real, long-term reductions in crime require that urban politicians, businesses, and community leaders work together to improve the economic fortunes of residents in high-crime areas.

 In 2015, Northeastern University assistant professor Daniel T. O'Brien criticised the broken window theory model.
 Using his Big Data based research model, he argues that the broken window model fails to capture the origins of crime in a neighbourhood.
 He concludes that crime comes from the social dynamics of communities and private spaces and spills into public spaces.